Political activities of Elon Musk: Political action committees

 In June 2024, The New York Times revealed that a super PAC known as America PAC had spent at least million since the May 2024 to support Trump in the 2024 election.
 A website had been established collecting voters' information and encouraging them to vote.
 The Wall Street Journal reported in July that Musk said he would commit a monthly donation of million to the super PAC; after the Journal published its article, Musk disputed its accuracy.

 In October, a political action committee known as RBG PAC, in reference to the deceased Supreme Court justice Ruth Bader Ginsburg, spent at least million on advertisements associating Trump with Ginsburg and her pro-abortion stance, according to a Federal Election Commission (FEC) filing.
 Clara Spera, Ginsburg's granddaughter, criticized the group in a statement; Ginsburg denounced Trump in an interview with The New York Times in 2016 and did not want to be replaced on the Court until Trump was out of office.
 An FEC filing in December revealed that Musk was RBG PAC's only donor, with a contribution of $20.5 million.

 By the end of Trump's presidential campaign, Musk had spent $277 million supporting Trump and allied Republicans, making the largest individual political donor of the 2024 election and the largest individual political donor since at least 2010 outside of candidates funding their own campaigns.
 Musk's donations primarily went to his super PAC, America PAC.
 Musk also launched a $1 million a day giveaway for swing state voters the Justice Department warned could potentially violate federal election laws.

+One of the Musk-backed super PAC's, Building America's Future, spent $45 million in so-called "false flag" ads, intended to look like they come from a progressive Harris-backed organization, while deceptively describing policies Harris did not support.
+Anthony Romeo, a strategist for Building America's Future told the Washington Post, “People were upset on both sides of the aisle on it, said it was dishonest, disingenuous, we shouldn’t be running ads that look like Harris’s.
+But it worked and the numbers are undeniable."

-In March 2025, Musk-backed Building America's Future poured considerable ad money into the Wisconsin Supreme Court judge race, favoring Trump Republican Brad Schimel over Democrat Susan Crawford, a race expected to be the most expensive state supreme court race ever.
+In March 2025, Musk and Building America's Future poured considerable ad money into the Wisconsin Supreme Court judge race, favoring Trump Republican Brad Schimel over Democrat Susan Crawford, a race expected to be the most expensive state supreme court race ever.
+Again, the PAC ran deceptive advertisements intended to appear as though they came from Democrats.
 Crawford subsequently defeated Schimel in the election.

+Musk spent over $90.6 million in the 2026 United States elections in support of Republican candidates, donating primarily to America PAC, Congressional Leadership Fund, and Senate Leadership Fund.